 Adenoviruses are a family of common viruses that usually cause a range of mild illnesses and most people recover without complications.
 They can cause a range of symptoms, including colds, vomiting and diarrhoea.
 While they don’t typically cause hepatitis, it is a known rare complication of the virus.

 Adenoviruses are commonly passed from person to person and by touching contaminated surfaces, as well as through the respiratory system.

 The most effective way to minimise the spread of adenoviruses is to practice good hand and respiratory hygiene and supervise thorough handwashing in younger children.

 PHS continues to work with partners and other agencies across the UK to investigate these cases.

-Dr Jim McMenamin, Head of Health Protection (Infection Services), Public Health Scotland said:
+Dr Jim McMenamin, Head of Health Protection (Infection Services) at PHS, said: